|Peters Monument, 2014 Ghost Walk|

 She was temporarily moved while her mausoleum was repaired, but that wouldn't be the end of the vandalism.
 At one time, two porcelain tile portraits graced the outer wall of the mausoleum, but had to be removed after local kids riddled them with BB shots.

 But despite all the hardships, the ballerina danced on...and is still dancing to this day.
 It is said that every night at midnight, especially when the moon is full, visitors to Woodland Cemetery can catch a glimpse of Antoinette twirling and dancing around the grave, scaring off any potential vandals and reliving her glory years as only she knows how.
-Peter would join her in the grave ten years later...however, he has yet to make an appearance!
+James would join her in the grave ten years later...however, he has yet to make an appearance!

 *For a quick overview of Woodland Cemetery's other resident ghosts, please see my original blog post: Woodland Cemetery*